 Many people do not have medical insurance or a plan that covers mental health care.

-Accessibility can be a serious issue for people living in more rural areas, as the treatment they need might be physically too far away and too expense for them to get there.
+Accessibility can be a serious issue for people living in more rural areas, as the treatment they need might be physically too far away and too expensive for them to get there.

 Clearly, something must be done.